-We are then told that an Entity Graph is connected by edges to other entities that are related in some what to each other.
-For instance the entity node for Microsoft has connections or edges leading to other entities such as “Xbox, Windows, Bing, Excel, and the like, indicating that these other entities are “products of Microsoft Corporation, with the products of being at least one relationship between Microsoft Corporation and the other entities.
+We are then told that an Entity Graph is connected by edges to other entities that are related somewhat to each other.
+For instance, the entity node for Microsoft has connections or edges leading to other entities such as “Xbox, Windows, Bing, Excel, and the like, indicating that these other entities are “products of Microsoft Corporation, with the products of being at least one relationship between Microsoft Corporation and the other entities.
 Of course, the entity/node for Microsoft Corporation may have additional edges to people, with the connection type corresponding to company executives, such as Bill Gates and/or Steve Ballmer.”

 Microsoft is also connected to entities such as “the computer hardware industry” and “The computer software industry.”
 It’s these kinds of connections between entities that make it an entity graph.